Ratismal/Ikenfell.EquipmentStats/readme.md

 ## Installation

-Either patch with monomod (untested) or extract EquipmentStats.zip into the mods folder when using IkenFeline (recommended).
+Extract EquipmentStats.zip into the mods folder when using IkenFeline.

 ```
 IkenFeline